Best Cast Iron Teapot To Make A Great Cuppa

 Primula Dragonfly Cast Iron Teapot

 If you are looking for a beautiful, traditionally-designed cast iron teapot, this is it.
 This macha-colored teapot features a dragonfly design.
 In Japanese culture, the dragonfly symbolizes power, agility, and victory.
-After learning from Japanese artisans, I have found out the dragonfly design is popular in Europe.
+After learning from Japanese artisans, I discovered that dragonfly design is popular in Europe

 This teapot features an enamel interior that resists rust.
 The fold-down handle is very convenient for pouring and cleaning.
 And it also comes with a removable stainless steel infuser for easy cleaning.